-Here are a few of the most interesting Oscars facts and statistics I was able to dig up for 2017.
-These were posted shortly after nominations came out.
-As always, be sure to check back in the future as I will be updating this post as new and updated facts, records and stats after the winners are announced.
+Here are a few of the most interesting Oscars statistics and facts I was able to dig up in my internet travels.
+As always, be sure to check back in the future as I will be updating this post as new and updated stats become available.

 Best Picture Nominee Budget and Box Office:

 - Arrival: $47 million; $163.2 million (updated 1/24/17)

 - Fences: $24 million; $48.7 million (updated 1/24/17)

 - Hacksaw Ridge: $40 million; $157.9 million (updated 1/24/17)

 - Hell or High Water: $12 million; $31.9 million (updated 1/24/17)